forem/forem/docs/technical-overview/architecture.md

 We make use of serviceworkers to cache portions of the page.

-We cache styles here as well as script fingerprinting, so we should increment the number in `/async_info/shell_version` any time we change core CSS or JavaScript.

 Serviceworkers can be controlled in the `application` tab of Chrome.
 Serviceworkers are a reverse proxy that runs in the browser in a non-blocking thread, supported by most major browsers.
 You may want to disable or bypass